sgutierrez8c54/codeserv/Managing-a-Smartphone-Driver-Station.md

 2. Access to a wireless network that can connect to the Internet.
 3. Your Android smartphone.

 **Important Note:** If you update your Driver Station, then you should also update your Robot Controller software to the same version number.
-If you are a Blocks or OnBot Java programmer, you can use Google Play to update the Robot Controller App.
-If you are an Android programmer, you should update your copy of the FTC Android Studio project folder to the newest version to match the Driver Station update.
+If you are a Blocks or OnBot Java programmer, you can use Google Play to update the Robot Controller app.
+If you are an Android programmer, then you should update your copy of the FTC Android Studio project folder to the newest version to match the Driver Station update.

 | Updating the Driver Station App (Using Google Play)|
 | ---- |